1. Introduction

 2. Name: This name must be unique for the analysis.

-3. Label: This is an additional description, it is displayed in the tooltip when the mouse is positioned without moving on the asset.
+3. Label: This is an additional description, it is displayed in the tooltip when you hover your mouse over an asset.

 4. Scope: Two possible choices: